Mastering Go: Building Packages and Understanding Imports

 Understanding Imports and Exports in Go

-statement allows access to exported constants, variables, functions, and types from another package.
+We’ve been using the import statement in Go without a detailed explanation of its inner workings.
+Go’s import statement allows access to exported constants, variables, functions, and types from another package.
 In Go, package visibility is determined by capitalization: identifiers starting with an uppercase letter are exported and visible outside the package, while those starting with a lowercase letter remain private to the package.

 Example: Exporting and Importing in Go